Invenio-Solutions/InvenioRunBook/docs/Java/Exception-handlig.md

  - To catch and provide specific treatment to a subset of existing Java exceptions.

 - Business logic exceptions: These are the exceptions related to business logic and workflow.
   It is useful for the application users or the  developers to understand the exact problem.

 ### Java Exception Keywords
 There are five keywords specified in java to handle the exceptions.
 - **try** : The "try" block is used to place the program statment or exception code that may raise an exception followed by either catch or finally block.

 - **catch** : The "catch" block is used to handle the exception.
 It must be preceeded by try block and can be followed by finally block.
-It catches the exception that is raised by try block
+It catches the exception that is raised by try block.

 - **finally** :  The "finally" block is used to excute a particular block of code even if the exception is handled or not.